pulibrary/cicosearch/README.md

-# cicosearch
+# Cicosearch

-Fuse-based Cicognara index search
+A React app for searching an index of Cicognara records.